-The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.

-The stored configuration is reset to 0 with the %XFACTORYRESET command's <reset_type>s 0 and 1.
+The stored configuration is reset to 0 with the %XFACTORYRESET command's <reset type>s 0 and 1.